 Users of this Standard are reminded that additional and site-specific requirements might be specified by federal, provincial/territorial, or municipal authorities.
 This Standard should not be considered a replacement for the requirements contained in any

-a) applicable federal/territorial, or provincial statute, including the Nuclear Safety and Control Act
+a) applicable federal/territorial, or provincial statute, including the Nuclear Safety and Control Act; or

 This Standard provides requirements for the design and qualification of components for the monitoring and display of nuclear power plants (NPP) and irradiated fuel bay safety functions in the event of a design basis accident (DBA) or a design extension condition (DEC).